-Damrosh also describes that—in addition to receiving robotic training—servers are also instructed to go to any length to cater towards customer needs, no matter how unique.
+Damrosh explained that in addition to receiving robotic training servers are also instructed to go to any length to cater towards customer needs—no matter how unique.
 She recalls a situation where a famous and eccentric customer brought a stuffed animal dog into the restaurant and wanted a seat for it.
 The customer got the seat, and people sent the stuffed dog free drinks.
-The servers hated it, because they were forced to go along with an absurd charade: feeding drinks to a stuffed animal trivialized their hard work and expertise.
+The servers were despondent—forced to go along with an absurd charade trivialized their hard work and expertise.

 Amazon is increasingly under fire for the way they treat their factory workers, with stories of workers skipping bathroom breaks to meet their quotas.
 Uber’s been repeatedly slammed over the way drivers experience the company, with criticism aimed at their earning potential, their inability to access customer service, and the policies and procedures they are expected to follow.
 The counter to arguments against these workplace behaviors has always been capitalism, embodied: if people don’t like the working conditions, quit.

 But that’s not a very designerly way of thinking about the world.
 Our focus should be on helping people who have the jobs, not brushing off their needs.
-We need to change our service design thinking to include all of the people in the system, not just the person who pays.
+Service design thinking must be reconsidered to include all the people in the system—not just the person who pays.